 Leutasch near Seefeld, 1,135m

-Since 1991, there has been snow on Christmas Day in Leutasch almost 100 percent of the time.
-On 30-year average (1983/84 – 2012/2013), Leutasch reaches 151 days with snow on the ground each winter.
-So at Christmas, chances are high that this chocolate-box village looks exactly like something you might find in a snow globe.
+Since 1991 there has been snow on Christmas Day in Leutasch almost 100% of the time.
+Between 1988/89 and 2017/18 Leutasch had an average of 162 days per winter with snow on the ground.
+That all means that the chances are good that come Christmas this chocolate-box village will look like something you might find in a snow globe.

-An average of 388 centimeters of new snow is par for the course each winter (1983-2013) and the average maximum snow depth during the 30-year record was 93 centimeters.
-On average, there’s 146 days a year when snow is on the ground.
-In short, there’s a very high probability of a White Christmas.
+An average of 367 centimetres of snow is par for the course each winter based on the average from 1988/89 to 2017/18, with the average maximum snow depth during the last 30 years lying at a more than respectable 83 centimetres.
+On average there are 140 days a year when snow is on the ground.
+In a nutshell, Obertilliach offers a really good chance of a white Christmas.

 St. Anton am Arlberg, 1.300 m

-In Pertisau, there’s an average 124 days a year when snow is on the ground.
-The average maximum snow depth during the 30-year record (1983/84 – 2012/2013) was 89 centimeters.
-Located on the shores of Achensee Lake, this is a picturesque place in which to celebrate the holidays, and a sparkling coat of snow is a terrific bonus.
+In Achenkirch there is an average 122 days a year when snow is on the ground.
+The average maximum snow depth over last 30 years (1983/84 – 2017/18) has been 70 centimetres.
+Located on the shores of Lake Achensee, this is a really picturesque place to spend a snowy Christmas.

 Hinterhornbach in Lechtal Valley, 1,100m

-During the 30-year record (1983/84 – 2012/2013), Tannheim saw about 82 centimeters of snow each year and had 137 days with snow on the ground on average.
-There’s a good chance you’ll need your boots on a snowy Christmas Day.
+Over the last 30 years (1988/89 – 2017/2018) Tannheim has had about 75 centimetres of snow per year and an average of 133 days with snow on the ground.
+There’s a good chance you’ll need to pull on your snow boots on Christmas Day!

-Based on snow statistics from the years 1991 to 2013, Innsbruck is taking the last spot on the list with a 39 percent prospect of seeing a white Christmas.
-Obviously, Tirol’s capital is located much lower than the rest of the places on this list.
-Still, Innsbruck claims Austria’s snowiest capital city.
-The snowiest Christmas Day in the town’s recorded history occurred in 1961 with a total of 96 centimeters.
+Based on snow statistics from the years 1988 to 2017, there are pretty decent chances of enjoying a white Christmas in the regional capital Innsbruck.
+Obviously the city is located much lower than the rest of the places on this list.
+Still, Innsbruck holds the record as Austria’s snowiest regional capital.
+The snowiest Christmas Day in recorded history occurred in 1961 with a total of 96 centimetres of snow.